clarens09/CardGame/README.md

 # CardGame
-Capture the cards from the center by matching or building.
+Capture cards from the center (table) by matching or building.
+Trailing is allowed.
 Earn points by having the most cards, the most spades, and for every Ace.